Theosaurus-Rex/trivia-app/README.md

 Users can use the command `-h` or `--h` to display a help menu for how to use the game.

 Users will be asked to enter their name when starting a new game so that their score can be recorded to the scoreboard.
-The scoreboard with high scores can be accessed from the Start menu.
+The scoreboard can be accessed from the Start menu under the option 'Score Board'.

 When answering questions or selecting a category, users can choose their input using the arrow keys on their keyboard.
 When this is an option, a text prompt will display to indicate how to interact with the various menus in-game.